Chengdu J-20: J-20S

-The twin-seat variant of J-20, named J-20S, J-20AS or J-20B by defense analysts, is a version of J-20 in development.
-J-20S was first spotted in October 2021, taxiing inside a Chengdu Aircraft Corporation facility in yellow primer paint and untreated composite, making it the first twin-seat stealth fighter in the world.
+The twin-seat variant of J-20, designated J-20S.
+The aircraft was officially revealed at the Zhuhai Airshow in 2024.
+Initially speculated as J-20S, J-20AS, or J-20B by defense analysts, the twin-seat version of J-20 was first spotted in October 2021, taxiing inside a Chengdu Aircraft Corporation facility in yellow primer paint and untreated composite, making it the first twin-seat stealth fighter in the world.
+Officially debuted as part of the PLAAF aircraft fleet on 3 September 2025.

 The twin-seat design allows the possibility for the second operator to conduct airborne early warning and control (AEW&C) missions, which J-20 would leverage its avionics and networking capability to provide battlespace surveillance, battle management, and intelligence analysis.
-The stealth fighter could act as a more survivable and distributed alternative to traditional airborne warning and command post aircraft.
 Another possibility is to coordinate attacks and reconnaissance missions from unmanned combat aerial vehicles (UCAVs) linked via "loyal wingman" systems and sensors.
 China is known to be developing various "loyal wingman" prototypes such as AVIC Dark Sword.
 In addition to aircraft teaming, a twin-seat configuration may also provide marginal benefits in pilot training and strike missions.

 The advantage of a second operator includes the potential for better interpreting and exploiting the enormous sensory data, which could overload the limited cognitive and processing capacity of a single human.
 The back-seater operator would focus on managing the manned or unmanned aircraft fleet, reducing the pilot's workload in a contested air combat environment.
-With increased automation and artificial intelligence in the aircraft system, the two men crew would likely be able to delegate more complex AEW&C tasks, absorb information, and make tactical decisions.

 In August 2022, a Chinese defense publication suggested the twin-seat variant could be used as an electronic warfare platform.
 In October 2022, Chinese media showcased the concept of the J-20 two-seater controlling stealth Hongdu GJ-11 unmanned combat aerial vehicle, and the back seat is designated for the weapons officer.
 It could also potentially manage the LJ-1, a low-end modular drone platform.